ryanjthomas/skipper_analysis/README.md

 # Skipper Analysis

 A set of analysis tools written mainly in Python for analyzing data taken using skipper CCDs.
+Note: this tool is under very active development, use at your own risk.

 ### Prerequisites